marcospereira/play-i18n-hocon/README.md

  }
  ```

-> **Attention**: This is a work in progress version and it is not meant to be used as a drop-in replacement to default built-in module.
+This is not meant to be used as a drop-in replacement to default built-in module since Java Properties syntax is not compatible with HOCON.

 ## How to use